scottwat86/Python_Cookbook/README.md

-This project seeks to learn more of the about the Python programming tricks presented in:
+This project seeks to learn more about the Python programming tricks presented in:

  [Python Cookbook](https://d.cxcore.net/Python/Python_Cookbook_3rd_Edition.pdf)